Pavel-Rychetsky/Hebrew-QWERTY-Windows-keyboard/README.md

 # Hebrew-QWERTY-Windows-keyboard

 The purpose of this project is to develop Windows keyboard which maps Hebrew letters according their phonetic or visual similarity with English (ASCII) letters.
+The keyboard can be used for both Modern and Biblical Hebrew because of wide support of vowels (nikkud) and cantillation marks.

 ## Letters